Why Invest Here?

 FARMLAND CREATING WEALTH A Farm Credit Corporation (FCC) Report showed Saskatchewan had double digit year over year land price increases since 2011 (22.9 per cent in 2011; 19.7 per cent in 2012; 28.5 per cent in 2013, and 18.7 per cent in 2014).
 While 2015 land prices saw increases, land in almost half the province remained the same or decreased slightly.
 The land in areas where lentils are grown increased the most.
 FCC’s economist predicts a modest land value increase of between two and four per cent in 2016.

-PULSE CROPS Demand is growing for high-protein legumes known as pulses, a major type of crop grown around the world, including lentils, peas, chickpeas, and some types of beans, such as faba bean, dry bean and soybean.
+PULSE CROPS Plant Protein Demand is growing for high-protein legumes known as pulses, a major type of crop grown around the world, including lentils, peas, chickpeas, and some types of beans, such as faba bean, dry bean and soybean.
 Thirty-five years ago Saskatchewan farmers knew little about pulses let alone how to grow them.
-In 981, Saskatchewan farmers grew about 85,000 acres of lentils.
-Within a decade this number has grew to 450,000 acres and in 2016 hit a record 5.3 million acres seeded in pulses.
+In 1981, Saskatchewan farmers grew about 85,000 acres of lentils.
+Within a decade this number increased to 450,000 acres and in 2016 hit a record 5.3 million acres seeded in pulses.
 Today Saskatchewan produces about 50 percent of the world’s lentils and 50 percent of the world’s peas.
 Yellow peas are the most widely grown peas in Saskatchewan followed by green peas and then specialty types such as dun, maple, marrowfat, and forage peas.

 The advantages of growing lentils were hard to ignore and this new thinking started an agricultural revolution in Saskatchewan.
 Pulses’ unique properties make them a valuable replacement for summer fallow, traditionally a vital part of prairie crop rotation.
 By seeding lentils into wheat stubble, producers replenish diminished nutrients fixing nitrogen back into the soil.